sbeliakou/packer-centos-template/README.md

 ```

-Adding to Vagrant Box Library (Public, Builded by Atlas)
+Adding to Vagrant Box Library (Public, Built by Atlas)
 -----------------------------

 ```bash